painfulloop/Watermark-DnCNN/README.md

 In order to test the repo, execute:

+0. __GeneratorTriggerVerificationImg.py__ that will create keys folder with Trigger and Verification images
 1. __Preprocess_dataset_for_dncnn.py__ that will create all needed datas
 2. __Watermark_train__ in order to train dncnn for 6 epochs
 4. __AuxVisualizer_train__ in order to train Prior model for 2 epochs